grafana/alloy/docs/sources/reference/stdlib/file.md

 ## file.path_join

-The `file.path_join` function joins any number of path elements into a single path, separating them with an OS specific separator.
+The `file.path_join` function joins any number of path elements into a single path, separating them with an OS-specific separator.

 ### Examples